 - Select your activity level throughout a week.

 - Choose the type of the recommendations you want to see: general USDA protein intake recommendation or recommendations for protein intake in sport.

 - That’s it!
 Your suggested daily protein intake will appear.
 You didn't have to perform complex calculations or look through large nutritional tables.
 Our daily protein calculator did it all for you!

 Foods high in protein

-You already know how much protein per day you should eat to preserve the well-being of your organism.
-But do you know what you can eat to supply proteins effectively?
+You already know how much protein per day you should eat to preserve your well-being, but do you know what you can eat to supply proteins effectively?
 Do you know any foods high in protein?
-Don’t worry.
+Don't worry.
 We have prepared a list of foods high in protein especially for you:

-- Meat: beef, pork, bison, turkey and chicken breasts;
+- Meat: beef, pork, lamb, turkey and chicken breasts;

 - Fish: tuna, halibut, and salmon;

 - Dairy products: milk, cottage cheese, yogurt;

 - Nuts and seeds: hemp seeds, almonds, pumpkin seeds, pistachios, chia seeds, and nut butter;